 If the recipe is cooked at some point, this will reduce the exposure to salmonella.
 Commercially manufactured ice cream, dressings, and eggnog are made with pasteurized eggs and do not increase the risk of salmonella.
 Restaurants should be using pasteurized eggs in any recipe that is made with raw eggs, such as Hollandaise sauce or dressings.

-Soft Cheeses: Imported soft cheeses may contain bacteria called Listeria, which can cause miscarriage.
-Listeria has the ability to cross the placenta and may infect the baby leading to infection or blood poisoning, which can be life-threatening.
-You would need to avoid soft cheeses such as: Brie, Camembert, Roquefort, Feta, Gorgonzola and Mexican style cheeses that include queso blanco and queso fresco, unless they clearly state that they are made from pasteurized milk.
+Soft Cheeses: Imported soft cheeses may contain listeria.
+You would need to avoid soft cheeses such as: brie, Camembert, Roquefort, feta, Gorgonzola, and Mexican style cheeses that include queso blanco and queso fresco, unless they clearly state that they are made from pasteurized milk.
 All soft non-imported cheeses made with pasteurized milk are safe to eat.

 As a general rule, caffeine should be limited to fewer than 200 mg per day during pregnancy.
 Caffeine is a diuretic, which means it helps eliminate fluids from the body.
 This can result in water and calcium loss.
 It is important that you are drinking plenty of water, juice, and milk rather than caffeinated beverages.
 Some research shows that large amounts of caffeine are associated with miscarriage, premature birth, low birth weight, and withdrawal symptoms in infants.
 The safest thing is to refrain from consuming caffeine.